Is Acorns Safe?

 - iShares Core MSCI Total International Stock Fund (IXUS)

-A computer program decides what exact ETFs an account will hold, so this is a very hands-off securities firm.
-Some customers, but not all, can add individual stocks to a sub-account that composes up to 30% of the overall portfolio.
+A computer algorithm determines which ETFs each account holds, making this a very hands-off broker.
+Some clients, but not all, can include individual stocks in a sub-account that makes up to 30% of their entire portfolio.

-Robo accounts, like other accounts, must be opened with some type of tax structure.
-Acorns offers individual taxable accounts, custodial accounts, and retirement accounts.
-It does not offer other account types, including the joint account.
+Automated (robo) accounts, like any other, need a tax designation.
+Acorns provides individual taxable accounts, custodial accounts, and retirement accounts.
+It does not have other account types, such as joint accounts.

 Banking

-Although the first category was a little underwhelming, Acorns really steps up to the plate in the realm of cash management.
-Every investing account is eligible to open a linked checking account that comes with FDIC insurance and a debit card made out of metal.
-It can be used fee-free on an ATM network consisting of around 55,000 machines.
+While the investment side can seem limited, Acorns excels in cash management.
+Every investing account can add a linked checking account with FDIC insurance and a metal debit card.
+This card can be used without fees at an ATM network of around 55,000 machines.

-Acorns also offers roundups with the card that use spare change to make additional investments in the
+Acorns also provides a roundup feature with the card that invests leftover change into the

-Acorns Earn can be used to earn bonus investments simply by shopping with more than 15,000 participating retailers.
+Acorns Earn lets you gain bonus investments by shopping with over 15,000 partnered stores.

-final feature we really like is paycheck splitting, which sends a portion of a direct deposit into the linked investing account.
+useful feature is paycheck splitting, which directs part of a direct deposit into the linked investing account.

-Although the checking account is quite impressive, Acorns isn’t finished.
-It also offers something called
+While the checking account is noteworthy, Acorns has more to offer.
+It also provides a feature called

-compared to the checking account’s 2.72%, at least for some customers.
+compared to the checking account’s 2.47%, for certain customers.

 Pricing